Molly Easterlin, MD, MS

 Pediatrics

-Research Interests: Her research interests include social and behavioral determinants of life-long health, long-term health implications of early exposures to adverse circumstances and risk, as well as large scale clinical-outcomes research, quality of care, and healthcare systems research.
-As a Scholar, she would like to further understand adverse childhood experiences, how behaviors and activities established at young ages affect long-term health in adulthood, and how adverse social circumstances can be overcome.
+Biography: Dr. Molly Easterlin, pediatrician, is interested in social and behavioral determinants of life-long health, long-term health implications of early exposures to adverse circumstances, as well as large scale clinical-outcomes research, quality of care, and healthcare systems research.
+As a Scholar, she worked on understanding adverse childhood experiences, how behaviors and activities established at young ages affect long-term health in adulthood, and how adverse social circumstances can be overcome.